sdondley/ClimateChangeChat/perl.md

 ## Cut and paste this code into `init.vim`:
 * Yeah, you might not have any clue what this does
-    * some people don't care, so let's not waste their time
+    * some people don't care how it works as long as it does
-    * so just do it
+        * trying to be considerate of them
     * ask questions later
         * I'll hopefully answer at least some of them down lower on the page

 ```
 local opts = { noremap=true, silent=true }